jamer007/edge-drivers/zigbee-thermostat-v0.1/README.md

 24h or 12h AM/PM format

 #### Weather Source
-Choose US Gov or Canadian Weather
+Choose US Gov, Canadian Weather or AccuWeather

+#### Weather temp unit
+Display °C or °F

+#### Display feels like
+Display the feels like temperature (Humidex/wind chill) if available

 #### Current Weather URL
 The complete URL to retrieve the current weather conditions.